-Undergraduate Mathematics
+Mātauranga Pāngarau Undergraduate Mathematics

 Mathematics has many faces.
 It can be challenging, powerful, fascinating, even mysterious - but above all it is useful.
 Wherever problems need to be solved, mathematics has a role to play.
-The University of Auckland is ranked first in New Zealand, and in the top 50 in the world, for mathematics2.

 About the department

 The Department of Mathematics has an excellent reputation.
 Our staff include world leaders in many areas of theoretical and applied mathematics.
 We are known for high-quality teaching and we have a strong focus on student wellbeing and achievement.